Mike Lowry

 Michael Edward Lowry (March 8, 1939 – May 1, 2017) was an American politician who served as the 20th governor of Washington from 1993 to 1997.
-His political career ended abruptly following a sexual misconduct allegation made against him by his deputy press secretary, Susanne Albright.
-A member of the Democratic Party, Lowry served as a United States Representative from Washington's 7th congressional district from 1979 to 1989.
+His political career ended when his deputy press secretary, Susanne Albright, made accusations of sexual misconduct against him.
+A member of the Democratic Party, Lowry served as a United States Representative from Washington's 7th congressional district from 1979 to 1989, and unsuccessfully ran for U.S. Senate in 1983 and 1988.